 - 1.1 In 2019, the council consulted on its draft Transport Strategy, which made the case for the introduction of measures aimed at enabling a reduction in motor traffic, enabling more people to walk, cycle and wheel and lead active lifestyles, reducing road danger and reducing the impact of transport on local air pollution and climate change.
 Because of the latter, it also forms part of the council's Vision 2030 (Net Zero Carbon) Strategy, which was consulted on in early 2020.
 Both of these strategies included policies and programmes to introduce low traffic and liveable neighbourhoods borough-wide, and both were adopted by the council's Executive in November 2020. - 1.2 In response to the Covid-19 public health emergency in early 2020, the council began a listening exercise in May 2020 to help inform this low traffic neighbourhood (LTN) programme.
-Statutory guidance from the Department for Transport issued in May 2020 stated that: "local authorities in areas with high levels of public transport use should take measures to reallocate road space to people walking and cycling". - 1.3 On 18 June 2020 the council's Executive took the decision to accelerate the delivery of low traffic neighbourhoods, alongside School Streets, pop-up cycle lanes and a lorry control scheme, as part of its people-friendly streets (PFS) programme.
-With regards to LTNs, the decision was taken to introduce them as trials, to be followed by monitoring and a full public consultation once they had been in place for twelve months. - 1.4 The second LTN was introduced was in Canonbury East in August 2020, following the St Peter's LTN in July 2020. - 1.5 There was ongoing monitoring of the scheme with traffic counts taking place approximately six and twelve months after the scheme was operational.
+Statutory guidance from the Department for Transport issued in May 2020 stated that: "local authorities in areas with high levels of public transport use should take measures to reallocate road space to people walking and cycling". - 1.3 On 18 June 2020, the council's Executive took the decision to accelerate the delivery of low traffic neighbourhoods, alongside School Streets, pop-up cycle lanes and a lorry control scheme, as part of its people-friendly streets (PFS) programme.
+With regards to LTNs, the decision was taken to introduce them as trials, to be followed by monitoring and a full public consultation once they had been in place for twelve months. - 1.4 The fourth LTN was introduced in Canonbury West in November 2020, following the St Peter's, Canonbury East and Clerkenwell Green LTNs. - 1.5 There was ongoing monitoring of the scheme with traffic counts taking place approximately six and twelve months after the scheme was operational.
 Both an interim and a pre-consultation monitoring report was published.
-This monitoring demonstrated that the scheme is delivering its objectives in terms of reducing motorised traffic within the LTN, reduced levels of speeding, more people cycling, and that it had not led to unacceptable impacts on main and boundary roads, crime and anti-social behaviour (ASB), emergency service vehicle response times and air quality. - 1.6 In addition to the Commonplace listening exercise (mentioned in 1.2) that informed the LTN design, feedback has been received through correspondence, a trial feedback survey, formal objections and during the full public consultation which took place between 2 November and 30 November 2021.
+This monitoring demonstrated that the scheme is delivering its objectives in terms of reducing motorised traffic within the LTN, reduced levels of speeding, more people cycling, and that it had not led to unacceptable impacts on main and boundary roads, crime and anti-social behaviour (ASB), emergency service vehicle response times and air quality. - 1.6 In addition to the Commonplace listening exercise (mentioned in 1.2) that informed the LTN design, feedback has been received through correspondence, a trial feedback survey, formal objections and during the full public consultation which took place between 30 November 2021 and 18 January 2022.
 Whilst there were views for and against, overall the feedback from the consultation recognised the benefits of the scheme. - 1.7 From the start of the trial, focused engagement was undertaken with groups representing people with mobility restrictions, as the resident impact assessments (RIAs) produced for the scheme and the programme overall had identified potential negative impacts for these groups.
 (These RIAs were the equality impact assessments for the programme and each scheme).
-On 14 October 2021, the council's Executive took a
+On 14 October 2021, the council's Executive took a decision to introduce an exemption policy for Blue Badge holders which would be trialled in individual LTNs subject to future decision making.